Consul

 Exporting all services

-The following example configures Consul to export all services in the datacenter to the peered monitoring
+The following example configures Consul to export all services in the datacenter to the peered monitoring and platform clusters.

 Kind = "exported-services"